Azure/deployment-stacks/README.md

 - A deploymentStack does not gurantee the protection of `secureString` and `secureObject` parameters, as this release returns them back when requested.
 - DeploymentStacks can currently only be created, updated, retrieved, and deleted through PowerShell and the REST API.
 CLI support is coming soon.
 - You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) but you can use the ```bicep build``` command to author the template file for a deploymentStack update.
 - In the preview, deleting a deploymentStack detaches all of its managed resources.
-To delete all the managedResources update the deploymentStack with an empty template and set `-UpdateBehavior PurgeResources`, then delete the deploymentStack:
+To delete all the managedResources, first update the deploymentStack with an empty template and set `-UpdateBehavior PurgeResources`, using the template below.
+After that completes, delete the deploymentStack.
 ```json
 {
   "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",